 Jewel Changi Airport

 At the apex of Jewel’s glass roof is an oculus that showers water down to the center of the building.
-The Rain Vortex will be the world’s tallest indoor waterfall, transforming into a light and sound show in the evening.
-Additionally, rainwater is funneled into the waterfall and harvested for building services and landscape irrigation systems.
-At peak conditions, water will flow through the oculus at more than 10,000 gallons per minute.
+The Rain Vortex is the world’s tallest indoor waterfall and transforms into a light and sound show in the evening.
+During the region’s frequent and powerful thunderstorms, recirculated, natural rainwater will flow at more than 10,000 gallons per minute, which helps provide cooling and airflow in the landscape environment, collecting significant rainwater to be re-used in the building.

 Jewel represents an innovation in the world of lifestyle/retail design, with a one-of-a-kind relationship between garden and marketplace.
 In addition, nowhere in the world has a building been constructed that integrates the public realm with an airport facility so closely.
 The building extends Changi Airport’s principal function as a transit hub, to a public gathering space for Singaporeans and international travelers, establishing a new model for airports as discrete destinations for shopping, entertainment, and social activity.